 Jewell names faculty award winner

-Agatha Echenique received Jewell’s Faculty Award, the most significant distinction offered a graduating senior.
-The finalists must have spent at least three years at William Jewell College and have a grade point average of 3.75 or higher.
-Winners are chosen based on academic achievement and exemplification of the highest ideals of a liberal arts education following an essay submission and interview process.
-The winner and finalists were recognized at Jewell’s Honors Convocation ceremony on April 21.
+Noah Mayo.jpgNoah Mayo, an economics and Oxbridge Institutions and Policy major, has been named the Faculty Award winner at William Jewell College.
+Jewell’s Faculty Award is the most significant distinction offered a graduating senior.
+It is presented to a student who has spent at least three years at William Jewell College and has a grade point average of 3.75 or higher.
+It is awarded on the basis of academic achievement and exemplification of the highest ideals of a liberal arts education following an essay submission and interview process.

 The Finalists: